 Director Francis Ford Coppola’s adaptation of Bram Stoker’s Dracula is a gorgeous work of gothic horror that is mostly faithful to the original novel.
 Bram Stoker’s Dracula tells the story of Count Dracula (Gary Oldman) as he searches for Mina (Winona Ryder) who he believes is the reincarnation of his long-dead wife.
 The cast is top-notch, also including Anthony Hopkins as Van Helsing, Keanu Reeves as Jonathan Harker, and Tom Waits as Renfield.
 As good as the acting is though, the most memorable aspect of the movie has to be its incredible visual style which won Academy Awards for makeup and costume design.

 In the year 2047, a crew is sent to investigate the reappearance of the Event Horizon, a spaceship that was thought to be lost beyond our solar system seven years prior.
 Now in orbit around the planet Neptune, the Event Horizon is a ghost ship that holds dark secrets which the rescue crew should have left uncovered.
 Event Horizon bears more than a passing resemblance to other outer-space horror movies such as Alien (1979), but the monsters in Event Horizon are mostly internal.
 Directed by Paul W.S.
-Anderson (of the Resident Evil film franchise), Event Horizon is an outstanding psychological horror movie that became something of a cult classic thanks to its strong premise and memorable scenes of body horror.
+Anderson (of the Resident Evil film franchise), Event Horizon is an outstanding psychological horror and space horror movie that became something of a cult classic thanks to its strong premise and memorable scenes of body horror.

 11. The Crow (1994)